Networks

 3. Select each appliance and click Configuration.

 6. You can also specify a new Endpoint Address if you would like to choose the WAN IP address used when other appliances connect to this appliance.
-You can enable the 'Automatic' option to allow ETM Dashboard to determine the appropriate endpoint address.
+You can enable the 'Automatic' option to allow the ETM Dashboard to determine the appropriate endpoint address.

 Notes regarding shared subnets: